saraclohisey/maic_bpd_paper/manuscript.md

 ABSTRACT

 Background
-...
+Despite marked improvements in survival following preterm birth, the incidence of bronchopulmonary dysplasia (BPD) continues to rise.
+BPD remains the most prevalent complication of prematurity and carries the risk of long-term morbidity.
+Characterising the cellular and molecular mechanisms driving disease progression is critical for informing clinical management and improving outcomes.
+To this end, we conducted a meta-analysis of genome-scale studies to identify molecular pathways implicated in BPD progression in both human cohorts and animal models.

 Methods

-Gene lists associated with bronchopulmonary dysplasia in humans and in rodent models were obtained from systematically identified genome-scale studies.
+Gene lists associated with bronchopulmonary dysplasia in human and rodent models were obtained from systematically identified genome-scale studies.
 These lists were then analysed using the meta-analysis by information content (MAIC) algorithm, which integrates multiple datasets to produce a single aggregated, ranked gene list based on the cumulative strength of evidence for each gene.

 Results
 ...